Adult Student Eligibility for NA

 NA Student Employment and Training Programs

-NA students are potentially eligible for NA benefits when assigned to or placed in an institution of higher education through one of the following:
+NA students are potentially eligible for NA benefits when assigned to, placed in, or self-admitted in an institution of higher education through one of the following:

 ●The Workforce Innovation and Opportunity Act (WIOA).
 (See